Configure a browser-based IDE as an Editor

-When you use a browser IDE, changes that you make in the editor are propagated to the Cloudera Machine Learning project.
+When you use a browser-based Integrated Development Environment (IDE), changes that you make in the editor are propagated to the Cloudera Machine Learning project.

 For example, if you create a new .py file or modify an existing one with the third-party editor, the changes are propagated to Cloudera Machine Learning.
 When you run the code from the IDE, execution is pushed from the IDE to Cloudera Machine Learning.